 Even though they aren't the real thing, it's clear that Emilia Clarke loves them all the same.
 After all, they're her babies, and even if they aren't real, it must be kind of fun to try to remain on the back of one of them as it flings you around.
 It's like an amusement park ride.

-Although neither Brienne of Tarth nor Melisandre worship the many-faced god, their actors are willing to use technology to achieve a similar effect to the faceless men.
+Although neither Brienne of Tarth nor Melisandre worships the many-faced god, their actors are willing to use technology to achieve a similar effect to the faceless men.
 Swapping faces is always an odd effect, but it's especially strange because of the enormous height difference between the two actors.

 It really speaks to the normalcy of this cast that, like many real people, they spent quite a bit of time learning what they would look like with each other's faces.
 Still, these face swaps aren't quite as convincing as the faceless men usually manage to be.
 Luckily they aren't doing it to impersonate each other.